 Substance Use Disorders and Comorbidities

-LGBTQ persons also have a greater likelihood than non-LGBTQ persons of experiencing a substance use disorder (SUD) in their lifetime,3 and they often enter treatment with more severe SUDs.5 Some common SUD treatment modalities have been shown to be effective for gay or bisexual men including motivational interviewing, social support therapy, contingency management, and cognitive-behavioral therapy (CBT).6
+LGBTQ people also have a greater likelihood than non-LGBTQ people of experiencing an SUD in their lifetime,3 and they often enter treatment with more severe SUDs.5 Some common SUD treatment modalities have been shown to be effective for gay or bisexual men, including motivational interviewing, social support therapy, contingency management, and cognitive-behavioral therapy (CBT).6

 Addiction treatment programs offering specialized groups for gay and bisexual men showed better outcomes for those clients compared to gay and bisexual men in non-specialized programs; but in one study, only 7.4 percent of programs offered specialized services for LGBT patients.7,8 Research is currently limited on rates of SUD among transgender populations, although research shows that transgender individuals are more likely to seek SUD treatment than the non-transgender population.9 Current research suggests that treatment should address unique factors in these patients' lives that may include homophobia/transphobia, family problems, violence, and social isolation.10

 Sexual minorities with SUDs are more likely to have additional (comorbid or co-occurring) psychiatric disorders.
 For example, gay and bisexual men and lesbian and bisexual women report greater odds of frequent mental distress and depression than their heterosexual counterparts.11 Transgender children and adolescents have higher levels of depression, suicidality, self-harm, and eating disorders than their non-transgender counterparts.12 Thus, it is particularly important that LGBT people in SUD treatment be screened for other psychiatric problems (as well as vice versa), and all identifiable conditions should be treated concurrently.